 Their touring consists of spotting whales and keenly listening to their sounds, which is truly music to your ears.
 The tranquility of the ocean mixed with the whale talks is a soul-soothing experience.

-Not just the whales, but you also get to see Orcas, Sealions, Minke Whales, Seals, Diving Seabirds and what not!
-This Seattle tour sail across the coastline of the islands.
-You can either take the helm or sit back and enjoy this exquisite whale watching experience.
+Not just the whales, but you also get to see Orcas, Sealions, Minke Whales, Seals, Diving Seabirds, and whatnot!
+This Seattle tour sails across the coastline of the islands.
+You can either take the helm or sit back and enjoy this exquisite whale-watching experience.
 They also offer Barbequed Salmon with a side of healthy veggies as a quick snack.

 5. Crystal Seas Kayaking – Day tours

 This specialized guide for whale watching has been available in the San Juan Islands since 1993.
 They offer 3-hour guided tours, multi-sport trips, kayaking, and much more.
 Not only is the scenery pleasing around here, but their guides will also make your experience just as amazing.

 Their staff is fully trained and highly specialized.
 Hence, they have an in-depth knowledge of everything related to the activity.
 In addition to half-day, they offer full-day packages too.

 They guarantee whale sightings here in their Whale Watching Seattle tour; if not, your next San Juan tour is free.
 Their Odyssey is just as spectacular as their location.
 It’s quite enormous but comfortable at the same time.
 It’s a local-owned whale-watching tour in Seattle with experts who are local naturalist guides.